 - It can be anything.
 Something minor like “donuts” to something big like, “friends who have my back.”
 I even have an entry that says, “Gourmet popcorn.
 Enough said.”
 After all, it’s the little things in life!

 - I’m more content with how things are rather than wishing they were different.
 (Alright, this happens more when I’m consistent with entries.)

 - It gives a more positive view of life and the world.

 - I even took a negative experience and turned it into a grateful point.
-(I was so good on this one, even I can’t figure out which entry it was.)
+(I was so good at this one, even I can’t figure out which entry it was.)

 - Occasionally, there are things I’m doubly grateful for since they’ve been entered more than once.
 Like “Hallmark movies” and “walking friends.”
 And that’s okay.

 Every gratitude journal doesn’t have to look the same.
 It can be wordy, a paragraph, a page, or short sentences.
 Entries can be general or specific.
-Many of my entries are so vague, I couldn’t say what happened to cause me to be thankful for them.
+Many of my entries are so vague, I couldn’t say what caused me to be thankful for them.
 Then there are days when one grateful item stands out above the rest.

 Have you ever created a gratitude journal?
-What kind of things are you thankful for?
+What things are you thankful for?